vim-test/vim-test/README.md

 #### JavaScript

-Test runner detection for JavaScript works by checking which runner is listed in the package.json dependencies.
-If you have globally installed the runner make sure it's also listed in the dependencies.
-When you have multiple runners listed in the package.json dependencies you can specify a runner like so:
+Test runner detection for JavaScript works by checking multiple project signals, including imports in test files, some runner config files (for example `jest.config.` and `vitest.config.`), and `package.json` dependencies.
+Globally installed runners should be indicated by one of these signals.
+When multiple runners can match, specify the runner via config like so:`

 ```vim
 let g:test#javascript#runner = 'jest'